PaoloL/Cognito-OpenIDConnect/README.md

   ]
 }
 ```
-This relationship is necessary for guarantee that only users from this Cognito Identity Fedeartion can assume this roles.
+This relationship is necessary for guarantee that only users from this Cognito Identity Federation can assume this roles.

 ### Associating a Provider to Amazon Cognito
 Once you've created an OpenID Connect provider in the IAM Console, you can associate it to an identity pool.
 All configured providers will be visible in the Edit Identity Pool screen in the Amazon Cognito Console under the OpenID Connect Providers header.

 ![Provider Cognito](img/AuthenticationProvider.png)

+### Cognito - Implement Enhanced (Simplified) Authflow

+The Enhanced (Simplified) Authflow is completed with two API call:
+1. *GetId:* The GetId API call is the first call necessary to establish a new identity in Amazon Cognito
+2. *GetCredentialsForIdentity:* The GetCredentialsForIdentity API can be called after you establish an identity ID.
+This API is functionally equivalent to calling GetOpenIdToken followed by AssumeRoleWithWebIdentity.

+![Enhanced Flow](img/amazon-cognito-ext-auth-enhanced-flow.png)

-### Cognito - GetCredentialsForIdentity API
+#### Cognito GetCredentialsForIdentity API
 Returns credentials for the provided identity ID.
 Any provided logins will be validated against supported login providers.
 After validation the STS return a default role or custom role (only for identity providers that support role customization as SAML2) to Cognito and Cognito sent this to end user.
 [More info](https://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetCredentialsForIdentity.html)

-![Enhanced Flow](img/amazon-cognito-ext-auth-enhanced-flow.png)

-The GetCredentialsForIdentity API can be called after you establish an identity ID.
-This API is functionally equivalent to calling GetOpenIdToken followed by AssumeRoleWithWebIdentity.

-**Note** At this moment Cognito GetCredentialsForIdentity API on OpenID Connect identity provider (as SalesForce) not support role mapping rule then support only two roles: Authenticated and UnAuthenticated.
+**Note:** At this moment Cognito GetCredentialsForIdentity API on OpenID Connect identity provider (as SalesForce) not support role mapping rule then support only two roles: Authenticated and UnAuthenticated.

 ```
 {